20100dbg/bandit-wargame/Readme.md

 ### Introduction

-This is an offline adaptation of the [https://overthewire.org/wargames/bandit/](overthewire's wargame bandit).
+This is an offline remake of the [Overthewire's wargame Bandit](https://overthewire.org/wargames/bandit/).
+In this remake you will find the 33 original levels, and 5 additionnal levels I added.

-Bandit is great to test your Linux skills
+Bandit is great to test your Linux skills and have a nice security related touch.

-Passwords are randomly generated at each install.

-### Install instructions
+## Install instructions

 You can install bandit@home with docker (recommended) or manually.
 If you chose to install this manually, you should do so in a in a virtual machine, as it creates many users, cronjobs, and other things.
+Note : Passwords are randomly generated at each install.

+## Docker install
 Start with cloning this repository
 ```
 git clone https://github.com/20100dbg/bandit-wargame
 ```

-### Docker install

 Build the container
 ```